BrainStation-23/Quickstart-Flutter/README.md

 ## Acknowledgments

-This boilerplate template is provided by Brain Station 23 Ltd, a leading technology company known for its expertise in software development.
+This boilerplate template is provided by Brain Station 23 PLC, a leading technology company known for its expertise in software development.
 We thank Brain Station 23 Ltd for creating and sharing this template with the Flutter community, helping developers get started with robust and feature-rich Flutter applications.